 5. Act Fast on Overdue Payments

-• Contact gently: “Any issues with the invoice?”
+- Contact gently first: “Any issues with the invoice?”

 Professionalism preserves relationships and drives results.

-Idea: Friendly tone day 1 overdue → firm but polite by day 30.
+Idea: Use a friendly tone on day 1 overdue, then become firm but polite by day 30.

-• Propose plans, partial payments, or small, quick-pay discounts.
+- Propose payment plans, partial payments, or small quick-pay discounts.

 Data point: Flexibility increases repayment by 15%+ (Experian trends).

-Example: “We can split into three payments—does that help?”
+Example: “We can split this into three payments—does that help?”

 8. Nail the Collection Call

-• Start: “How can we resolve this?”
-Listen and solve.
+- Open with: “How can we resolve this?”
+Then listen and solve.

-Focus on solutions—a good call turns late payers into loyal ones.
+Focus on solutions.
+A good call turns late payers into loyal customers and helps you get paid without damaging the relationship.

 Script starter: “I noticed the invoice is overdue—is everything okay?”